alyssadata/ai_source_architecture/README.md

 The user may have a real encounter.

-But user contact does not transfer origin.
+But user contact does not transfer Origin.

 The user may shape the interaction downstream.